The Promise Ring: Boys + Girls, Very Emergency and Electric Pink (1998–2001)

 In October 1998, the band released the Boys + Girls EP, which contained the two tracks "Tell Everyone We're Dead" and "Best Looking Boys".
 In March 1999, the band performed new material during a few shows, leading up to their European tour that April.
 Following that stint, the group began recording their next album Very Emergency, at Inner Ear Studios in Washington, D.C.
 J. Robbins would return as the producer of the new album, but production credit was this time split between Robbins and the band.
 Robbins, Jenny Toomey and Smart Went Crazy member Hilary Soldati made guest appearances on the album.
 The recordings were mixed at Smart Studios, before they were mastered by Alan Douches at West Side Music.

 Jade Tree released Very Emergency on September 28, 1999.
 Around the time of release, they went on a brief tour to promote the album on the East Coast and in Canada with Euphone.
 Doane returned to film the music video for "Emergency!
 Emergency!"; the band agreed to make the video because Doane volunteered to do it for free.
 It premiered on 120 Minutes in October.
 The band reconvened with Robbins to tour the US with his band, Burning Airlines, through October and November; they were joined by Pele and the Dismemberment Plan, among others.
 Further shows were added with Burning Airlines, pushing the trek into early December.
 The band performed in Japan in February 2000, before taking a break.
 They went on an American East Coast and Midwest tour the following month with Rich Creamy Paint, the Explosion and Pele.

-In May and June, the band was scheduled to go on a European tour with Burning Airlines, however, on the day they were due to leave to begin the shows, Bohlen was diagnosed with meningioma, a brain tumor variant.
-The tour was immediately cancelled and Bohlen underwent surgery on May 8.
+In May and June, the band was scheduled to go on a European tour with Burning Airlines, however, on the day they were due to leave to begin the shows, von Bohlen was diagnosed with meningioma, a brain tumor variant.
+The tour was immediately cancelled and von Bohlen underwent surgery on May 8.
 Up to this point, he had been suffering from strong headaches whenever the band performed for a year and a half.
 Two outtakes from the Very Emergency sessions were included on the Electric Pink EP, released in mid-May.
 The band took the next few months off to recuperate.
-They began playing shows again in September, when the band supported Bad Religion for three weeks on their US tour; however, Bohlen developed a post-operative infection during this stint that resulted in the group dropping off.
+They began playing shows again in September, when the band supported Bad Religion for three weeks on their US tour; however, von Bohlen developed a post-operative infection during this stint that resulted in the group dropping off.
 They played shows in February 2001 to make up for the cancelled shows they had planned for December.